VOLTTRON/volttron/docs/source/driver-framework/drivers-overview.rst

 * Platform Driver Agent - This agent is installed by a user to facilitate communication with drivers.
 Drivers should not communicated with directly - the platform driver implements several features for communicating with drivers to ensure smooth operation and consistent driver behavior.
 * Actuator agent - This agent is installed by user to provide scheduling capability for controlling drivers.
-The master driver does not include protections for race conditions, etc. It is always recommended to use the Actuator agent to set values on a device.
+The Platform Driver does not include protections for race conditions, etc. It is always recommended to use the Actuator agent to set values on a device.
 * Device Driver - Drivers are special purpose agents which provide an interface between the platform driver and devices such as Modbus, and BACnet devices.
 Drivers implement a specific set of features for protecting device communication ensuring uniform behaviors across different devices.